List of countries in the Junior Eurovision Song Contest: Bosnia and Herzegovina

-Prior to 2007, Bosnia and Herzegovina had broadcast the Junior Eurovision Song Contest once in 2006.
+Prior to 2007, Bosnia and Herzegovina had broadcast the Junior Eurovision Song Contest twice: it provided a delayed broadcast of 2004 contest, and broadcast the 2006 contest live.
 The contest was also broadcast live in Bosnia and Herzegovina in 2007, 2008 and 2009.
 In 2010 and 2011, BHRT organised a delayed broadcast of the contest.

 Monaco

-Monaco and Monegasque broadcaster TMC expressed an interest in participating in the Junior Eurovision Song Contest 2005, however, plans did not come to fruition due to scheduling problems and harsh citizenship laws and thus they did not participate.
+Monegasque broadcaster TMC expressed an interest in participating in the Junior Eurovision Song Contest 2005, however, plans did not come to fruition due to scheduling problems and harsh citizenship laws and thus they did not participate.
 They had stated an interest again to take part in Junior Eurovision Song Contest 2006, however at the end they did not take part in the contest.

 Slovakia

-On 21 November 2002, Slovakia was drawn as one of the countries to participate in the Junior Eurovision Song Contest 2003, to be represented by Slovenská televízia (STV).
-However, Slovakia later announced that they would withdraw from the contest.
+On 21 November 2002, Slovenská televízia (STV) was drawn as one of the participants in the Junior Eurovision Song Contest 2003, representing Slovakia.
+However, they later announced that they would withdraw from the contest.